stackql/stackql-devel/docs/GC_cache_concurrency.md

 ### Cache ideation

-- Async query priming annotation (directive in MySQL parlance).
+- ~~Async query priming annotation (directive in MySQL parlance).~~ If cache is not primed, then initial queries run online.
 - Scheduling via config (or extensible to same).
 - Query accesses cache if allowed, TTL alive, and/or some annotation in place.
 - TTL, schedule, access policy all configurable.